thingsboard/thingsboard.github.io/docs/user-guide/attributes.md

 Although you can query the database directly, ThingsBoard provides a set of RESTful and Websocket API that simplify this process and apply certain security policies:

  - Tenant Administrator user is able to manage attributes for all entities that belong to the corresponding tenant.
- - Customer user is able to manage attributes only for entities that are assigned to the corresponding customer.
+ - Customer user is able to manage attributes only for the entities that are assigned to the corresponding customer.

-### Data Query API
+### Data query API

-Telemetry Service provides following REST API to fetch entity data:
+Telemetry Service provides the following REST API to fetch entity data:

 ![image](/images/user-guide/telemetry-service/rest-api.png)

-**NOTE:** The API listed above is available via Swagger UI, please review general [REST API](/docs/reference/rest-api/) documentation for more details.
+**NOTE:** The API listed above is available via Swagger UI, please review the general [REST API](/docs/reference/rest-api/) documentation for more details.

-The API is backward compatible with TB v1.0+ and this is the main reason why API call URLs contain "plugin".
+The API is backward compatible with TB v1.0+ and this is the main reason that API call URLs contain "plugin".

 #### Attribute keys API

-You can fetch list of all *attribute keys* for particular *entity type* and *entity id* using GET request to the following URL
+You can fetch a list of all *attribute keys* for a particular *entity type* and *entity id* using GET request to the following URL

 ```shell
 http(s)://host:port/api/plugins/telemetry/{entityType}/{entityId}/keys/attributes